June 1, 2017

 Essentials For Practice Success: What You Need to Learn Before You Leave Acupuncture School”.

-Alyssa described her own rocky start as an acupuncturist but now has a successful practice in Santa Monica, charging $180 for the initial appointment and then $120 per hour.
+Starting off, Alyssa described her own rocky start as an acupuncturist.
+She now has a successful practice in Santa Monica, charging $180 for the initial appointment and then $120 per hour.
 She said she wants to share what she has learned since starting her business in 2011.

-About 17 AIMC Berkeley students, alumni and staff were on hand to learn from Alyssa.
-They peppered her with questions about insurance billing.
-They asked whether she publicizes her rates on her website.
+About 17 AIMC Berkeley students, alumni, and staff were on-hand to learn from Alyssa.
+They peppered her with questions about insurance billing and asked whether she publicizes her rates on her website.
 Another student asked what to do when a patient can’t afford your prescribed treatment plan.

 “I think it was very useful,” said Suriani Abdul Rani who started at AIMC Berkeley Fall 2016.
 “We get very stuck in the academics, but this is really preparing us to be practitioners.”

-Think about whether you pay a flat fee for your office rental or if you decide to do a split fee—where you pay a percentage of your business—make sure you negotiate a cap.
+She recommends to think about whether you pay a flat fee for your office rental or if you decide to do a split fee, where you pay a percentage of your business.
+Make sure you negotiate a cap.